-The Company has a program for inducting new directors and encourages all its directors to maintain the skills and knowledge required to effectively perform their role.
+The Group has a program for inducting new directors and encourages all its directors to maintain the skills and knowledge required to effectively perform their role.

-Each director may obtain independent professional advice at the expense of the Company on matters arising in the course of their Board duties.
-The payment for the cost of the advice by the Company is subject to the approval of the Chairman, which will not be unreasonably withheld.
+Each Director may obtain independent professional advice at the expense of the Group on matters arising in the course of their Board duties.
+The payment for the cost of the advice by the Group is subject to the approval of the Chairman, which will not be unreasonably withheld.

 Principle 3: Act ethically and responsibly